UPDATED BLOG POST with Ingredients list:

-Let me give you a little history as to why you should try this recipe and consider this a recipe from an expert.
-No, I'm not the expert!
-I am just the student.
-But, I am learning from an expert.
+Let me give you a little history as to why you won’t regret making this recipe and consider this a recipe from an expert.
+After 10 years making these several times a year, I now am officially a Lebanese Grape Leaf making expert!

 Luckily, for all of us, she married my father-in-law and is an amazing cook!
-Many years later, she is now an expert in cooking Middle Eastern faire.
+Many years later, she continues to be an expert in cooking Middle Eastern faire.
 I asked her to teach me and this is the result.
-I am going to keep this so I can refer to it each time we make grape leaves at my house.
+I continue to look back at this recipe each and every time I make Grape Leaves.

 Please note, if you have ever had grape leaves that were cold at a restaurant- you probably did not have grape leaves like this.
 These are served hot and they have lamb and rice in them- they are not vegetarian.

-If you decide to try this, please reply to this post.
-I'd love to hear how it goes!
+If you decide to try this, please reply to this post, comment here or on pinterest.
+I’d love to hear how it goes!

 The first challenge: What to buy and where to shop.
 If you are in the Houston area- there are many grocers that specialize in Middle Eastern foods.
 A great one is Phoenicia.
-It is like a Sam's Club for Middle Eastern food.
+It is like a Sam’s Club for Middle Eastern food.
 It is huge.
-They even have fresh pita bread that comes down from a conveyer belt in the middle of the store.
-It's entertaining for adults and kids alike.
+Their westheimer location even has fresh pita bread that comes down from a conveyer belt in the middle of the store.
+It’s entertaining for adults and kids alike.

 INGREDIENTS list for 2 lbs of ground lamb mixture:

 Grave leaves.
 Buy 2 jars of Orlando California Grape leaves.
 They are stored in a jar so that they will remain preserved.
-I used 2 jars of grape leaves for Easter and made 152 grape leaves.
+I used 2 jars of grape leaves to roll approximately 150 grape leaves.
 Remember the grape leaves must be washed thoroughly before you cook with them, or your result will be REALLY SALTY grape leaves!

 Lemons for garnish and lemon juice (which we will use for the last few minutes while cooking the grape leaves.)